-- 7800 Deferred inflows of resources for the reporting of the acquisition of net assets by the government that is applicable to a future reporting period.
-This code should only be used as determined by GASB guidance. - 7801 Grant Deferred inflows of resources to be used for the tracking of deferred inflows that are tied to grants.
+- 7800 Deferred inflows of resources.
+For the reporting of the acquisition of net assets by the government that is applicable to a future reporting period.
+This code should only be used as determined by GASB guidance. - 7801 Grant Deferred inflows of resources.
+To be used for the tracking of deferred inflows that are tied to grants.
+This code should only be used as determined by GASB guidance.